 - 1. To fill in the transitions between clips, select 1 of the filling options: - Trimmed content.
 If you've trimmed a video, the trimmed bits will appear during the transition.
 If a video hasn't been trimmed, a freeze frame is shown. - Freeze frame.
 A static frame is shown during the transition. - Slow motion.
 The part of the video overlapped by the transition is stretched to fill the entire duration. - 2.
-All the changes will be applied automatically.
+Click OK to apply the changes.